qupath/qupath-docs/docs/concepts/images.md

 :align: center
 :class: shadow-image
 :width: 80%

+Viewing multiple channels simultaneously in the channel viewer
 :::

 *Cell detection* in QuPath enables you to select which channel contains nuclear staining (for detection), and will then subsequently measure intensity values within different cell compartments for all channels.